kyduff/kyduff.github.io/reading.markdown

 * Napoleon (by Paul Johnson)
 * The Republic of Tea
 * Hero of the Empire: The Boer War, a Daring Escape, and the Making of Winston Churchill
+* Value Investing: From Graham to Buffett and Beyond